 12. THE HANGOUT

-The Hangout is a well-hidden spot in the center of the old town (there was a hostel attached, and then there wasn’t, but there might be again?
+The Hangout is a well-hidden spot in the centre of the old town (there was a hostel attached, and then there wasn’t, but there might be again?
 Please let me know if you know!)
 Anyway, their menu features several vegan items, a vegan all-you-can-eat BBQ on Saturday, and all-you-can-eat tofu nuggets every Tuesday.
 They had me with their tofu nuggets all the sauce options.

 13. Chamkar House